In progress

 5. Click Done.

-Removing or reassigning items during a sprint affects sprint scope and burndown reporting.
+Reassigning items during a sprint affects sprint scope and burndown reporting.

 1. Open the item and click the team name in the side panel.